0xflux/Wyrm/Readme.md

 ### Features

 - Implant uses a configurable profile to customise features and configurations
+- Fully reflective DLL model + a basic loader provided
+- Access to raw binaries as well as ones prepared with a loader if you wish to use your own tooling with Wyrm
+- Intuitive auto-DLL search order hijacking & sideloading features via profiles
 - IOCs encrypted in the payload to assist in anti-analysis and anti-yara hardening
 - Implant transmits data encrypted below TLS, defeating perimeter inspection security tools out the box
 - Dynamic payload generation